Why a lexicon?

 Also known as Retail Checklist, Store Checklist, District Manager Checklist

 A form is a collection of items, grouped by sections, encapsulating the organization’s current standards.
 It is usually created by a member of head office.
 A form may include copy, best-practice images and attachments.
 Multiple forms can exist in the system concurrently, each encapsulating an area of concern or specific program, timeline and scope.

 For best practices and tips on building a form, please refer to How to Build A Field Audit Checklist

 Tool used to create forms.
 In certain retail audit systems, forms can be created online using the form builder, or offline, in Excel then uploaded to the system.

 The act of actually implementing and executing programs, directives and standards as per head-office guidelines.
-To read more about in-store execution, please refer to Why In-Store Execution Matters
+Read more about retail execution.

 Photo verification within a retail audits should be 3-layered.
 Best practice photos can be attached at to an item at the form level to demonstrate to the auditor what is expected.
 Photo can also be taken and associated with an item during the audit.
 Lastly, if an item is found to be non-compliant, the employee that marks it as fixed in the action plan can associate a photo as evidence that item is now compliant.

 A real-time system handles all operations, from data collection to reporting, in real-time.
 While generally superior to batch-time systems or systems relying on data-synchronization between client and server, real-time servers require a working data connection throughout the visit.
 A real-time system may use a wired internet connection, WiFi , Bluetooth or 3G/4G carrier signal, or a combination.